 Q: Do the children go outside on rainy days?

 Yes, unless it is pouring rain.
 Children need to arrive dressed for rainy day play.
 We have limited amounts of extra rain gear.
+We have lots of muddy buddies for the children (see photo above)!

 Q: Does the outdoor classroom take place on cold winter days?